seeker_ii

 Transform Reference

-Transforms modify motifs as they pass through four stages of a user-configurable number of loops.
-Each motif type has its own transform library.
-Set variations on a theme or change “reset motif” to off to compound the effects over time.
+Transforms modify motifs as they pass through stages with a user-configurable number of loops.
+Tape and Sampler each have their own transform library.
+Set variations on a theme or change "reset motif" to off to compound the effects over time.

 Tape Transforms